What a lovely morning! I woke up to the birds chirping in my backyard. Spring is here! It is finally here after the long anticipation in the winter.

 METHODS

-4. Add the cold stock, Dijon mustard and thyme.
+Add the cold stock, Dijon mustard and thyme.
 Stir.
-Cook for 5 more minutes.
+Bring to a boil and turn the heat down.
+Cook for 5 more minutes covered.
 Turn off heat.

 Pampushka means a beautiful plum women in Ukrainian.
 (I let you figure out the connection to this dish).
 These tasty dinner rolls are baked in the oven and are slathered with garlic infused oil.
 They are traditionally served with Borscht or a meal.